NL041: Parameter Data Area data structure violations

 PERFORM EXTERNAL-SUBROUTINE-NAME PDANAME

-If you have array groups, these are only possible at level > 2.
+If you have array groups, these are only possible at levels > 2.

 This behavior can be configured using the natls.style.in_out_groups